 A/R Factoring Financing Facilitates Offering Credit Terms

 Invoice factoring is a valuable solution for small businesses, startups, and growing companies who cannot yet afford to present terms of payments to their clients.
-Factoring your accounts receivable is more accessible than most financial solutions, available to not-yet bankable companies.
+Factoring your accounts receivable is more accessible than most financial solutions that are available to not-yet bankable companies.
 It will help alleviate cash flow issues, allowing you to offer payment terms to your clients.

-Two cash installments are standard for factoring in financing transactions.
+The two cash installments are standard for factoring in financing transactions.
 This cash installment means that the first is deposited into your bank account.
 This first cash payment is done by submitting your invoices to the factoring company.
-Once your clients have satisfied their payment terms, a second deposit is made to your account.
+After your clients have satisfied their payment terms, a second deposit will be made to your account.
 The second payment is less than the factoring fee in order to settle the transaction for your company.

 Pros of Invoice Factoring

 Invoice factoring has several advantages compared to conventional funding methods, such as:

 - Provides steady cash flow, with initial cash advances up to 93%

 - Reduces your bad debt

 - Easy to obtain compared to traditional financing

 - Factoring financing lines grows are your monthly receivables grow

 - Quick funding process that takes 3 to 5 days